scala-records/scala-records/README.md

 [warn]     row.baz should be (1.7)
    ```

-   To disable this users must use an import `import scala.language.reflectiveCalls` or by setting the compiler option `-language:reflectiveCalls`.
+   To disable this warning users must introduce `import scala.language.reflectiveCalls` in a scope or set the compiler option `-language:reflectiveCalls`.
 2. Least upper bounds (LUBs) of two records can not be found.
 Consequences are the following:

    + If two queries return the same records the results can not be directly combined under a same type.
 For example, `List(Rec("a" -> 1), Rec("a" -> 2))` will not be usable.